OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: OmniMoCap-X Dataset

 \item \textbf{Manual Annotation}~\cite{humanml3d, babel, motionllama} effectively eliminates hallucinations but proves costly and difficult to scale, resulting in limited annotations with simple descriptions. \item \textbf{Motion-to-Text Model-Based Annotation}~\cite{posescript,motionscript} generates captions directly from raw motion.
 While these methods effectively capture low-level kinematic details (\emph{e.g.}, left elbow bends 45 degrees), they lack the understanding of high-level semantics and action context. \end{itemize}

 To overcome these limitations, we propose an automated approach that integrates both visual and textual information for comprehensive motion annotation.
 Our method renders motion into videos and combines them with existing textual annotations (\emph{e.g.}, descriptions, action labels, and task categories) as input to the state-of-the-art vision-language models (VLMs), GPT-4o~\cite{achiam2023gpt}.
 This multimodal approach generates structured, hierarchical, and precise motion captions that ensure both annotation quality and expression richness.
-Detailed statistics of the texts quality are in the supplementary material.
+The quality of the texts was ensured through iterative prompt optimization and a comparative evaluation of various VLMs, with specific examples and detailed caption statistics provided in the supplementary material.